dzackgarza/Notes/Graduate/Advisor Notes.md

 2. For 3-manifolds: almost all (e.g. all hyperbolic) closed 3-manifolds are finitely covered by some $M_f^3$ surface bundle
    1. Famous conjecture of Thurston!
 Very recent
       1. His fields medal was finding a single hyperbolic structure on a closed 3-manifold fibering over the circle.
-3. For 4-manifolds: huge class of symplectic mfds.
+3. For 4-manifolds: huge class of symplectic manifolds.
    1. Perpendicular to work of Mike Friedman, these fundamental groups all contain free groups
    2. Donaldson: All closed symplectic 4-manifolds are Lefschetz fibrations (!!)
 4. AG: $\mathcal M$ moduli spaces of Riemann surfaces, decompose problems about varieties to problems about families of algebraic curves (i.e. what we call surface bundles)